-Road trip to discover Morocco
+Road trip to discover Andalusia and Morocco

 Morocco, which borders the Atlantic Sea, harmonises with the Sahara and shelters the Atlas Mountains, awakens the adventurer hidden in each of our souls.
 Play modern nomads and hire a car for an unforgettable road trip.
 Road trips give you flexibility and autonomy that you will not find with guided tours.
 Follow the recommended routes for an authentic taste of the beauty of Morocco.
 This favourite spot for hikers is perfect for all budgets.
 Travel through mountainous paths and seas of sand and discover the countless treasures of Morocco.

 In this article, we offer two alternative routes for your road trip.

 The first route takes the path of the imperial cities of Morocco.
 You will follow the Atlantic coast and breathe in the opulence of Moroccan cities with exciting detours that reveal hidden treasures.

 - Andalusia → Tangier

 - Tangier → Chefchaouen

 - Fes → stop in Meknes → Rabat